-Open Technology’s lighting control system helps patients at Torbay Hospital23 March 2017
+Open Technology’s lighting control system making staff roles easier at Torbay Hospital23 March 2017

 Patients and hospital staff in South Devon are benefitting from the latest installation of Open Technology’s smart lighting control system.